Durham Athletic Park: The Bulls return to the DAP

-On the evening of May 10, 2010, before a crowd of 3,911, the-now Class AAA Durham Bulls returned to The DAP for a single regular-season game against the Toledo Mud Hens.
+On the evening of May 10, 2010, before a crowd of 3,911, the now Triple-A Bulls returned to The DAP for a single regular-season game against the Toledo Mud Hens.
 With additional lighting on-hand to raise the field to Triple-A standards, the Bulls fell to the Mud Hens 6–4, mirroring the score of the Single-A club's final game in the stadium 16 years prior.

 Among other events scheduled for 2011 was another return to the DAP by the Bulls, again on the second Monday night in May.
 The game was played on May 9 and resulted in a loss to the Indianapolis Indians.

 MiLB Departs the DAP

-On September 2, 2011, Minor League Baseball announced that it would not renew its contract to manage the DAP.
-The Durham Bulls announced on December 27, 2011, that they will be assuming the operating agreement from Minor League Baseball.
+On September 2, 2011, Minor League Baseball announced that it would not renew its contract to manage the DAP, with the Bulls announcing on December 27, 2011, that they would be assuming the operating agreement.

+Future

+In April 2024, the City of Durham issued a Request for Proposals to select a firm to conduct a feasibility study on the future of the Durham Athletic Park.
+On October 7, 2024, the Durham City Council voted to select architecture firm Perkins & Will.
+Concepts produced by Perkins & Will will focus on reinvigorating DAP as a public destination and may include expanding or substantially altering the existing facility.
+The City is reportedly not interested in selling the land or using it for a private purpose.
+In January and February 2025, the City conducted an online survey and in-person meetings to solicit community input.
+The study is expected to run through Summer 2025.